 Can Raw Steak Go Bad in the Fridge?

 Yes.
 The USDA advises steak will generally last 3 to 5 days in the fridge.
 If you are not going to use it in that timeframe, you will be better off freezing your raw steaks.

 People also ask if you can keep uncooked steak in the fridge for 7 days and some want to know if steak in the fridge for 10 days is OK.
 The answer to both of these questions is a resounding “No!”
 Follow USDA guidelines and only keep in the fridge up to 5 days, but preferably 3 days.

 To recap, cooked steak may safely stay in your fridge for three to four days, but past this point, it should go in the trash.

 Raw steak will also go bad if it spends more than five days in your fridge.

 However, when frozen, its timeframe will be significantly lengthened, reaching up to 12 months depending on packaging and storage conditions.

-If you’re careful to keep these timelines in mind, you’ll never have to run to the hospital with a foodborne illness.
+If you keep these timelines in mind, you’ll never have to run to the hospital with a foodborne illness.

 If you want to learn more about grilling, check out these other helpful resources!